 Therefore, consumers are increasingly desiring more sustainably manufactured goods from brands and retailers who can verify the use of safer chemicals in production.

-Chem-MAP is a system that will give consumers assurance that footwear, apparel and accessories made from leather, textile and synthetic materials are manufactured using responsible chemistry.
+Chem-MAP is a system that will give consumers assurance that footwear, apparel, and accessories made from Textile, leather and synthetic materials are manufactured using responsible chemistry.

-To successfully prevent harmful chemicals entering the supply chain, responsible chemical management begins with chemical companies.
+To successfully prevent harmful chemicals from entering the supply chain, responsible chemical management begins with chemical companies.

 Chemical companies and manufacturers of materials can verify the content of supplied chemical formulations through MRSL Testing.